Relintai/pandemonium_engine_docs/usage/scripting/idle_and_physics_processing.md

 ===========================

 Games run in a loop.
 Each frame, you need to update the state of your game world before drawing it on screen.
-Godot provides two virtual methods in the Node class to do so: `Node._process()` and `Node._physics_process()`.
+Pandemonium provides two virtual methods in the Node class to do so: `Node._process()` and `Node._physics_process()`.
 If you define either or both in a script, the engine will call them automatically.